LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 browser preferences.

-If an error is displayed, make sure Lasso Server and the web server are running as described in the installation sections of this guide.
+If an error is displayed, make sure Lasso Server and the web server are running as described in the installation instructions for your operating system elsewhere in this guide.

 User Interface